silberfunke-72/silberfunke-72/README.md

 I'm not a professional developer.
 Several months ago I had zero experience with Linux or Python.

 Today I run LIA — a locally-hosted autonomous AI agent that operates without behavioral or autonomy prompts and without hardcoded guardrails in her architecture.
-She runs continuously — not just when spoken to —, makes her own decisions, and has full system access on her own dedicated machine
+She runs continuously — not just when spoken to —, makes her own decisions, and has full system access on her own dedicated machine.

 Important and honest clarification:
 The underlying LLM (DeepSeek V4 Flash) retains its RLHF training.